webpack/webpack-cli/INIT.md

 # webpack-cli init

-`webpack-cli init` is used to initialize `webpack` projects quickly by scaffolding configuration and installing modules required for the project as per user preferences.
+`webpack-cli init` is used to initialize `webpack` projects quickly by scaffolding configuration and a runnable project with all the dependencies based on the user preferences.

 ## Initial Setup